The structure of the conjunctiva. Conjunctiva of the eyes. Innervation and blood supply

 • Conjunctiva of the eyeball;

-• Conjunctiva of the century.
+• Conjunctiva of the eyelid.

 2. The subepithelial layer includes loose connective tissue, lymphocytes and a small number of glandular cells.

 The mucous membrane of the eye is very well supplied with blood.
-The blood flow comes from the arteries of the eyelids, as well as from the pool of the ciliary arteries.
-If an inflammatory process develops in the area of \u200b\u200bthe eye surface, then the mucous membrane acquires a red tint.
-This is due to the expansion of the abundant number of blood vessels.
-In addition, during the inflammatory process, pain occurs, which is associated with irritation of the branches of the trigeminal nerve.
-In addition, the development of so-called reflected pains, which are caused by the involvement of inflammatory reactions of other branches of the trigeminal nerve, is possible.
-In particular, pain that occurs in diseases of the ENT organs can radiate to the eye.
+The blood flow comes from the arteries of the eyelids, as well as from the ciliary arteries.
+If an inflammatory process develops in the area of the surface of the eye, the mucous membrane acquires a red tint.
+This is due to the expansion of an abundant number of blood vessels.
+In addition, when inflammatory process arise painful sensations, which is associated with irritation of the twigs trigeminal nerve.
+In addition, it is possible to develop so-called referred pain, which is caused by the involvement of inflammatory reactions of other branches of the trigeminal nerve.
+In particular, pain that occurs with diseases of the ENT organs can radiate into the eye.

 Physiological role of the conjunctiva of the eye